SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 This input keyword specifies information necessary for Maxwell-TDDFT multiscale calculations.

-``nx_m = 8`` specifies the number of the macroscopic grid points in for x-direction in the spatial region where the material exists.
+``nx_m = 8`` specifies the number of the macroscopic grid points for x-direction in the spatial region where the material exists.
 ``ny_m = 1`` and ``nz_m = 1`` are those for y- and z-directions.

-``hx_m = 100.0d0`` specifies the grid spacing of the macroscopic grid in x-direction.
+``hx_m = 100.0d0`` specifies the grid spacing of the macroscopic grid for x-direction.
 ``hy_m = 100.0d0`` and ``hz_m = 100.0d0`` are those for y- and z-directions.

 ``nxvacl_m = 1000`` and ``nxvacr_m = 1000`` indicate the number of grid points in the vacuum region,